christian-vigh-phpclasses/PdfToText/README.md

 The following methods are available :

 - *SaveAs ( $output\_file, $image\_type = IMG\_JPG )* : Saves the current image to the specified output file, using the specified file format (one of the predefined PHP constants : IMG\_JPG, IMG\_GIF, IMG\_PNG, IMG\_XBMP and IMG\_XBM).
+- *Output ( )* : Echoes the image contents to the standard output.

 Currently, images stored in proprietary Adobe format are not processed and will not appear in this array.

 Note that images will be extracted only if the PDFOPT\_DECODE\_IMAGE\_DATA is enabled.

+### ImageCount ###

+Number of images found in the supplied PDF file.
+This number will only take into account the images whose format is recognized by the **PdfToText** class.

 ### ImageData ###